roboracingleague/robodrone/README.md

 #### 1.3.2 UBEC
-Solder your UBEC input voltage wires to Battery Pins of the Powerboard Be careful to pass the wires though the middle of the frame
+Solder your UBEC input voltage wires to Battery Pins of the Powerboard.
+Be careful to pass the wires though the middle of the frame

 #### 1.3.3 Mount the 3Dprint Jetson_box